kalviumcommunity/S60_Mohanavamsi_Chayo/readme.md

 - **1:1 Interaction:** Users can have private conversations with individuals.
 - **Room Creation:** Users can create chat rooms for group discussions on specific topics.
-- **Real-time Messaging:** Messages are delivered instantly, providing a real-time chatting experience.
+- **Real-time Messaging:** Messages are delivered, providing a real-time chatting experience.
 - **User Authentication:** Secure user authentication ensures only authorized users can access the app.

 ## Tech Stack